v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 For more information about Microsoft Edge, see [Manage web access by using Microsoft Edge with Microsoft Intune](../apps/manage-microsoft-edge.md).

 ### Configure app notification content for organization accounts <!-- 2576686 -->
 Intune APP on Android and iOS devices will allow you to control app notification content for organization accounts.
 This feature will require support from applications and might not be available for all APP-enabled applications.
-For more about APP, see [What are app protection policies?](../apps/app-protection-policy.md).
+For more information about APP, see [What are app protection policies?](../apps/app-protection-policy.md)

 ### Available Google Play app reporting for Android work profiles <!-- 3041956  -->
 For available app installations on Android work profile devices, you can view the app installation status and the installed version of managed Google Play apps.
 For more information, see [How to monitor app protection policies](../apps/app-protection-policies-monitor.md), [Manage Android work profile devices with Intune](../enrollment/android-enterprise-overview.md), and [Managed Google Play app types](../apps/apps-add-android-for-work.md#managed-google-play-app-types).